pdee/pdee/doc/commands-python-mode.rst

 ------------------
 Delete following character or levels of whitespace.

-When ‘delete-active-region’ and (region-active-p), delete region
+When ‘delete-active-region’ and (use-region-p), delete region

 py-electric-yank
 ----------------